About Ronald Chagoury

 One of the top priority for Eko Atlantic has been to transform the city into a hub for the fast-growing middle class.
 Ronald Chagoury is a keen believer in the construction of cost competitive, modern, efficient apartments.

-One way of achieving this is through the construction of small, modern apartments that compensate for space constraints with great shared spaces and amenities, helping to make living on Eko Atlantic very enjoyable, and at the same time, more affordable.
+One way of achieving this is through the construction of small, modern apartments that compensate for space constraints with great shared spaces and amenities, which will allow those living on Eko Atlantic very enjoyable and at the same time, more affordable.

 As the Vice Chairman of South Energyx Nigeria Limited, Chagoury Jr. has been involved in many areas of Eko Atlantic, from developing early stages of the project to promoting the concept and development of the project at both the regional and international levels.
-The company has already reclaimed over 5 million square meters of prime real estate to date.
+The company has already reclaimed over 5 million square meters of real estate to date by mining land from the seafloor.

 Eko Atlantic is committed to satisfying the needs for financial, commercial, residential, and tourist accommodations through the development of this state-of-the-art infrastructure.
-Ronald Chagoury and the team are now focused on the development of high- end commercial and residential towers, shopping mall, hospitals, schools, water and sewage treatment facilities, fiber optics and much more.
+Ronald Chagoury and the team focus on the development of high-end commercial and residential towers, shopping mall, hospitals, schools, water and sewage treatment facilities, fiber optics and much more.

-Ronald Chagoury Jr hopes that the Eko Atlantic project can serve as the new standard for environmentally-friendly and sustainable cities around the world.
+Ronald Chagoury Jr. hopes that the Eko Atlantic project can serve as the new standard for environmentally-friendly and sustainable cities around the world.
+As the world changes to be more conscious of the environment, Ronald believes Eko Atlantic will be a catalyst for this change and an example for the rest of the world.
 Through the implementation of environmental techniques and construction of sustainable infrastructure, Eko Atlantic will help to define the city of Lagos in becoming the financial center of the region.

 Cities have long been concentrations of everything dangerous and damaging about human consumption.
 They guzzle energy and other resources and pump out pollution and garbage in return.
 The larger the city, the greater the environmental degradation.
 But what if cities could be part of the solution instead of part of the problem?read more